Students are responsible for monitoring their own registrations, and making any needed changes within the specified periods.

-During the three weeks prior to the last day of classes of the regular term or the last day of classes of the summer term, no subject may be dropped by a graduate student without a petition approved by the departmental graduate committee representative and the Office of the Dean for Graduate Education.
-A processing fee will be charged for a petition requesting changes.The fact that a student is failing is not considered a valid reason for a late cancellation.
+During the three weeks prior to the last day of classes of the regular term, or the last day of classes of the summer term (after the “Drop” date), no subject may be dropped by a graduate student without a petition approved by the departmental graduate officer and the OGE.
+A processing fee is charged for changes that are permitted.The fact that a student is failing is not considered a valid reason for a late dropped subject.

 In addition, any registration changes for previous terms also require a petition and incur a fee.
 Changes will be made to a student’s record if the individual is registered.
 Once a student has graduated, there is a three month period to correct errors in the final term of registration.
 Retroactive changes should be requested only for exceptional circumstances.

 Processing fees are nonrefundable unless charged in error.